WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2016-03-01-se-historical-pass-rates.md

 _Updated December 21, 2018_

-As I prepared to retake the lateral portion of the Structural Engineering licensing exam in April 2016, I found myself curious about the historical pass rate for the exam.
-After some digging and I found there wasn't a single source compiling historical SE exam pass rates.
-So, I decided to compile my own.
+As I prepared to retake the lateral portion of the Structural Engineering licensing exam in April 2016, I found myself curious about the historical pass rates for the exam.
+After some digging online, I found there wasn't a single source that provided that information and decided to share my findings here.

+All information below was obtained from the NCEES website following the release of scores unless otherwise noted.
+This table is updated twice a year.

+If you have data you'd like to share with me so that I can include it here, please get in touch via email.

 ### Historical SE Exam Pass Rates